Orpheum Theatre (Omaha)

-Theater in Omaha, Nebraska, U.S.
+Historic theater in Omaha, Nebraska, U.S.

-The Orpheum Theater is a theater located in Omaha, Nebraska.
+The Orpheum Theater is a historic theater located in Omaha, Nebraska, United States.
 The theater hosts programs best served by a more theatrical setting, including the Omaha Performing Arts Broadway Season, presented with Broadway Across America, and Opera Omaha's season.
-The theatre is listed on the National Register of Historic Places.
+The theatre is listed on the National Register of Historic Places in 1973.
 The main auditorium is a proscenium theater known as "Slosburg Hall".
 The theater has a theatre organ, made by Wurlitzer.

 History

 The theater's entrance with the Skylink above, 2009.

 The current site of the building was previously home to the "Creighton Theater".
 John A. McShane organized a stock company to build the original theater in 1895.
 The architects for the original theater were Fisher & Lawrie and the general contractors were Rocheford & Gould.
 Paxton and Vierling installed the iron curtain that weighed 11 tons.
 The theater was named after John A. Creighton, a local philanthropist, and a large portrait of Count Creighton decorated the proscenium arch.
 The Creighton Theater was eventually added to the Orpheum Circuit, which by 1900 had expanded to nine western cities: Omaha, Chicago, Kansas City, New Orleans, Denver, Salt Lake City, Los Angeles, San Francisco and Sacramento.
 The reference to Creighton was eventually dropped from the theater's name.

 By 1926 a new, larger theater was in the works.
 The current space was built in 1926 on the same site as the original Creighton Theater, but with its entrance situated on 16th Street.
 When vaudeville acts were no longer in fashion, a screen was added and the theater operated as a downtown movie theater from the 1940s through 1971.
 A year later, the Knights of Ak-Sar-Ben purchased the building and began a $2 million renovation and became a performing arts venue once again.